An Ultimate Grand Canyon Tours Guide for 2021

 Grand Canyon weather in November through to February will be on the colder side with average daytime temperatures from 39 to 50 degrees Fahrenheit.
 At higher elevations, it can get even colder, and you can expect to see large amounts of snow.
 Proper attire, equipment, and planning should be taken during the winter months at the Grand Canyon.

 On the other end of the spectrum, summer weather at the Grand Canyon can swell to upwards of 100 degrees Fahrenheit.
 Grand Canyon weather at the South Rim is generally warmer than Grand Canyon weather at the North Rim, so make sure you dress accordingly depending on where you visit.
-Also, bring plenty of water with you if you plan on hiking or doing other outdoor activities.
-Keep in mind that Phantom Ranch Grand Canyon weather can drop by a full 20 degrees Fahrenheit when compared to the top of the South Rim as well.

 To check the weather at the Grand Canyon in real time, be sure to visit the National Park Service website before planning your visit, tour, or activities.
 You should always be ready to deal with extreme temperatures and prepare accordingly so that you and your family have a safe trip to the Grand Canyon.